Alexis-Bize/vercel-chunk-response/README.md

-# vercel-chunk-response
+# Vercel - Chunk Response

-Bypass serverless function payload size limit by splitting your response in chunks
+Bypass serverless function payload size limit by splitting your response in chunks (using range header).

+# DRAFT